crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 Schema-supported reflection
 ===========================

-A ``Table`` object can be instructed to load information about itself from the corresponding database schema object already existing within the database.
+A ``Table`` object can load its own schema information from the corresponding table in the database.
 This process is called *reflection*, see `reflecting database objects`_.

 In the most simple case you need only specify the table name, a ``MetaData`` object, and the ``autoload_with`` argument.